Curbside Compostables (Organics) Collection Program

 - Wrap food waste in newspaper, paper bags, paper towel or cereal boxes.

 - There is no requirement to line your Green Cart, but you may want to line it to help keep it clean.
 Options include newspaper, paper bags/liners, or other paper products.
+Watch a helpful video from the City of Ottawa on how to make your own Kitchen Catcher liner from newspaper.

 - Do not use plastic bags in your Green Cart, even biodegradable or compostable plastic.
 Not all compostable plastic bags break down sufficiently during the composting process, which can contaminate the finished compost product.